BurningYolo/Easy-Aunctions-Project/UPDATE LOGS HERE .md

 (Done before this Push forgot to write here . )Login page done (From this push onwards working on Sign-up then main page) .

+Signup form done added labels as well might have slightly messed up the login page but working on it after this .
+(Work to be done in next  push , Change classes and ids names , add labels and stuff to login form .
+Add both screen shots as well and remove ss login4 as labels are added thus dosen't match the current version .  )